lester-burciaga/styled-app/README.md

 # Styled Components Page with React

-This is a single landing page with using react and styled-components library to tagged template literals and apply pure css styles to the components.
+This is a single landing page using react and styled-components library to tagged template literals and apply pure css styles to the components.

 ## Installation of packages